TheStoneOrca/newmusicsite/README.md

 npm i
 ```

-Then create a .env file at the root of your project and add these keys:
+Then create a .env file at the root of your project and add these keys with your own values:

 ```env
 DATABASE_URL=